 Use of Drones

-Is it a replacement to the National Police Air Service (NPAS) helicopter?
+Are drones a replacement to the National Police Air Service (NPAS) helicopter?

-Drone technology offers a highly cost effective approach to missing person searches, crime scene photography, and responding to major road traffic collisions, but is not seen as a replacement to the NPAS helicopter.
+Drone technology offers a highly cost-effective approach to missing person searches, crime scene photography, and responding to major road traffic collisions, but is not seen as a replacement to the NPAS helicopter.

 How do they work?